-- This holds true even though the foreclosure, deed in lieu of foreclosure, and/or the short sale was not finalized and transferred out of the homeowners name into the name of lender
+- This holds true even though the foreclosure, deed in lieu of foreclosure, and/or the short sale was not finalized and transferred out of the homeowners name years after the bankruptcy discharged date

 - The deed can be transferred out of the homeowners name into the lender’s name or other owners name after the discharged date of the Chapter 7 Bankruptcy at a later date

-- Regardless, the waiting period for the foreclosure waiting period starts from the discharged date of the bankruptcy
+- Regardless, the waiting period of the foreclosure waiting period starts from the discharged date of the bankruptcy

-- Homeowner cannot have reaffirmed the mortgage after the bankruptcy
+- Homeowner, the borrower cannot have reaffirmed the mortgage after the bankruptcy

 - With FHA Loans, it is different

 - There is a three year waiting period from the recorded date of the foreclosure, deed in lieu of foreclosure, or short sale

-The recorded date is the date when the deed was transferred out of borrower’s name into the name of the lender and/or date of the sheriff’s sale.
+The recorded date is the date when the deed was transferred out of borrower’s name into the name of the lender and/or date of the sheriff’s sale after bankruptcy discharged date.

 Benefits On Multi Unit Properties Between Government And Conforming Loans

 Home buyers purchasing a two to four unit building or multi unit property (up to 4 units are considered residential properties), a great benefit with FHA Versus Conforming Loans: